Umuzi-org/ACN-syllabus/content/topics/tilde/different-kinds-of-cards/_index.md

 The general procedure for you is:

-- Choose to start the topic by clicking the relevant button
+- choose to start the topic by clicking the relevant button;
-- follow the link to the content and make sure you UNDERSTAND the material
+- follow the link to the content and make sure you UNDERSTAND the material;
-- Choose to finish the topic by clicking the relevant button
+- choose to finish the topic by clicking the relevant button.

 Once you say you are finished with a topic then the card will move into either the "Review" or "Complete" column.